suncoast-devs/handbook/meta/legacy/pages/chapter-2/03-intro-to-hooks/homework.md

+---
-# Hook, line and sinker!
+title: Hook, line and sinker!
+---

 In this assignment, you'll create an HSL(a) color picker with React, but this time using React Hooks